almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/farmos-nws.md

 temperature, rain, humidity and other sensors do not have to be purchased.
 Furthermore, it reduces the maintenance costs by reducing the amount of infrastructure required to maintain the farm or garden.

-* Technologies: Bash, Drupal, PHP
+* Technologies: Bash, Drupal 7, PHP
 * Year Started: 2017
 * <a href="https://github.com/almostengr/farmosnws" target="_blank">Source Code</a>